-- 5.1 Where an animal is not a trained guide dog and it is not readily apparent that the animal is a service animal, the school or board staff member may ask the person using the service animal for a letter from a regulated health professional confirming that the person needs the service animal for reasons relating to their disability.
+- 5.1 Where an animal is not a trained guide dog and it is not readily apparent that the animal is a service animal, the school or board staff member may ask the person using the service animal for a letter from a physician or nurse confirming that the animal is needed because of a disability.
 The letter does not need to identify the disability, why the animal is needed or how it is used. - 5.2 Where the person using the service animal regularly attends at the school or board facility, the principal or departmental manager may request to keep a copy of the letter on file but only as long as required by the circumstances.
 Alternatively, the person using the service animal may be asked to bring a letter with them on occasions when they visit the premises.
 The principal or departmental manager shall preserve the confidentiality of the letter and the information contained in the letter, and shall not use or disclose the letter or information except as provided for in the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, cM56, or as otherwise required by law.